-The Health Information Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Council on Accreditation of the American Health Information Management Association.
+The Health Information Management Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Successful completion of this program allows graduates to sit for the Registered Health Information Technician (RHIT) examination.
 The curriculum includes laboratory and clinical practices which provide a transition from theory to practice.
 Additional expenses are associated with clinical practice courses.
-Verification of workplace competencies will be provided by successful completion of HITT 2361, Clinical III.
+Verification of workplace competencies will be provided by successful completion of HITT 2261, Clinical-Health Information / Medical Records Technology / Technician III.

 Students must complete special admissions requirements prior to enrollment in specialized courses.
 Deadlines for application are January 1 for programs starting in Summer or Fall Semesters; September 1 for programs started in Spring Semesters.
 Before enrolling in the first clinical course, students must provide proof of CPR certification at the professional level (American Heart Association Professional Level or American Red Cross Basic Life Support Level.)
 Current CPR certification must be maintained throughout enrollment in clinical courses within the program.
 Students enrolled in clinical education courses must provide evidence of a current physical examination, tuberculin test, and specified immunizations.
 Additional information on this requirement is provided at the program orientation.